mm6/InternetOfThingsCourse/projects/project1/Project1.md

     Install @particle/node-red-contrib-particle-official
     Close

-13) After completing the work in step 12, you should have a Node-RED platform receiving messages from your Argon every 10 seconds or so.
+13) After completing the work in step 12, you should have a Node-RED platform receiving messages from your Photon 2 every 10 seconds or so.
 Each message should contain a JSON string with the device ID.
 Each message should appear in the right pane of the Node-RED UI.

 The Node-RED palette should have a subscribe node wired to a debug node.

 :checkered_flag:**Take a screenshot showing the Node-RED palette.
-The debug panel on the right will show several JSON strings that have arrived from the Argon.
+The debug panel on the right will show several JSON strings that have arrived from the Photon 2.
 Name your screenshot Project1Part1.png.**

 ### Part 2: Node-RED Programming

 #### Working with flows

 0) The objective of this part is to gain skills in the creation and execution of Node-RED flows.
-We will work with the heartbeat data that we are receiving from our Particle Argon.
+We will work with the heartbeat data that we are receiving from our Particle Photon 2.
 This is a continuation from our work in Part 1.
 [Follow this link for a good place to learn about Node-RED and its capabilities.](https://nodered.org/docs/)

 1) Wire a function node in between your subscribe node and your debug node.
 The function node will add a timestamp to the incoming message.
 Study this code and use it in your function node: